Theft And Petty Theft

-At his law practice, Martens Law Office – attorney Jared B. Martens aggressively defends his clients in all types of criminal matters, including fraud and theft crimes.
+At our Boise law firm, Martens Law Office, P.C., attorney Jared B. Martens aggressively defends our clients in all types of criminal matters, including fraud and theft crimes.
 His defense strategy is simple: he stands up and fights to protect the rights and freedom of his clients.

-Martens Law Office in Boise, Idaho, attorney Jared B. Martens provides those accused of petty theft, including shoplifting or willful concealment, with aggressive defense representation.
+At our firm, attorney Martens provides those accused of petty theft, including shoplifting or willful concealment, with aggressive defense representation.
 It is not unusual for a customer to be charged with petty theft or willful concealment for carrying an object in a pocket on the way to the checkout counter, or for theft charges to result from another misunderstanding.
 Depending on the circumstances surrounding the alleged theft, Mr. Martens is often able to get charges dismissed or reduced.
 He may negotiate a plea bargain with the prosecuting attorney.
 If a client does plead guilty, he will work with the court to find a favorable sentencing option, such as a conditional dismissal upon completion of an anti-theft class and payment of restitution.

 There are two primary distinctions between grand theft and petty theft — the definition of the offense, and the penalties faced by the accused if convicted.
-At Martens Law Office in Boise, criminal defense attorney Jared Martens often demonstrates that a charge of grand theft is not justified, and negotiates a reduced charge or outright dismissal.
+At Martens Law Office, P.C., our criminal defense attorney often demonstrates that a charge of grand theft is not justified and negotiates a reduced charge or outright dismissal.

 In Idaho, grand theft is a serious felony charge.
 A convicted person might face up to 20 years in prison and $10,000 in fines.
 Theft is charged as grand theft based on the intent of the accused person or on the amount stolen.